DagAgren/SmallJSONParser/README.md

 expanding of escape codes is done on the keys before comparing.
 Objects and arrays are skipped in full.

-## Thanks ##

-The design of this parser was heavily inspired by js0n by Jeremie Miller: https://github.com/quartzjer/js0n

-The basic simplified grammar was stolen quite shamelessly from there.

 ## License ##

 This code is released into the public domain with no warranties.
 If that is not suitable, it is also available under the
 [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).